n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets/index.md

 ### Document

 Use these operations to create or delete new Google Sheet files.
-Select the operation below to get full setup instructions.
+Select the operation below for setup instructions.

 <div class="grid cards" markdown>